10 Things Better than Shopping after Thanksgiving

 The Grizzlies had another wonderful Thanksgiving.
 We hosted at our house, I smoked a pretty amazing turkey, Mrs. Grizzly made stuffing, my mom made sweet potatoes, Mrs. Grizzly’s mom made pumpkin pie, all that plus a host of other accouterments made for a pretty awesome meal.
 We’ve been eating leftovers for the last three days.
 Three days surrounded by family, eating great food, going for walks, enjoying life.
 And there is one thing we did not do – go to ANY Black Friday or other post-Thanksgiving sales.

 I have a personal belief that attending a Black Friday Sale is only slightly more fun than sawing off your own finger with a rusty butter knife.
 Only in America do we follow up a day in which we give thanks for everything we have with another day devoted to purchasing as much new shit as humanly possible.
-So in honor of NOT spending any money on Black Friday, or even Blacker Saturday, or Cyber Money, here’s a list of 10 things that are at least slightly more rewarding than trampling, punching, or trying to stab your fellow humans with a shiv over a discounted TV.
+So in honor of NOT spending any money on Black Friday, or even Blacker Saturday, or Cyber Monday, here’s a list of 10 things that are at least slightly more rewarding than trampling, punching, or trying to stab your fellow humans with a shiv over a discounted TV.

 1. Repeatedly hit yourself in the thumb with a hammer

 Yep.
 This ranks higher on our list than a Black Friday Sale at Macy’s.
 I’m not kidding here.
 I actually tried both on the same day a couple years ago.
-The hammer was a more pleasant experience, at least the pain started numb after a few minutes.
+The hammer was a more pleasant experience, at least the pain started to numb after a few minutes.
 The day spent at Macy’s got worse every minute.

 2. Go for a walk